 Great skill on the part of the housewife is required by the psilokoulouri (bun) offered in a basket with sugar lumps.

-Takakia: a syruped fried dessert made in small pieces.
+Takakia: a syrupy fried dessert made in small pieces.

 Tourtes are Easter Cakes made with raised dough stuffed with soft sweet mizithra cheese and flavored with dill.

-A famous dish served in Easter is byzanti, lamb or goat stuffed with aromatic herbs and rice, and simmered in a covered clay pot.
+A famous dish served on Easter is byzanti, lamb or goat stuffed with aromatic herbs and rice, and simmered in a covered clay pot.

-Anderizia: intestines which, after having been thoroughly washed, are stuffed with rice, pieces of meat and many spices which first been deep-fried in the pan.
+Anderizia: intestines which, after having been thoroughly washed, are stuffed with rice, pieces of meat and many spices which have first been deep-fried in the pan.
 The intestines are then sewn to contain their filling and placed in a pot of boiling water to cook.
-They are then finished by frying in a small quantity of oil to make become crispy, and are then placed in the pot together with pieces of pork fat.
-The dish is eaten plain as an appetizer or as a flavoring and accompaniment of various dishes with legumes or omelettes.
+They are then finished by frying in a small quantity of oil to make them crispy and are then placed in the pot together with pieces of pork fat.
+The dish is eaten plain as an appetizer or as a flavouring and accompaniment to various dishes with legumes or omelettes.